7 Best Low Top Basketball Shoes in 2025

 Pros

-- Fantastic stability and support
+- Excellent containments and ankle support

 Cons

-- Not for streetball
+- Not for wide feet

 Low-top basketball shoes: A Kobe Bryant effect

-It was in 2008 when Kobe Bryant’s first low-top basketball shoe– the Kobe IV– was released; and he rarely wore high-tops in his games since then.
+It was in 2008 when Kobe Bryant’s first low-top basketball shoe– the Kobe IV– was released, and he rarely wore high-tops in his games since then.
 This release is widely regarded as the start of the popularity of low-tops in the NBA.

 The fourth Kobe is so iconic that Nike and Kobe Bryant released a protro version of it in 2019.
-A protro is practically a retro with modern technological updates to ensure its court worthiness.
+A Protro is practically a retro with modern technological updates to ensure its court worthiness.

 What prompted Kobe to go low?